citta-lab/node/README.md

 # Node

 ## History & Why
+- Handles high concurrent request asynchronously using event loop, hence it can take more work load to process the request with just single thread.
 - Node is not a framework but `runtime` environment to execute javascript code.
 - Started as high throughput, low latency socket server for network communications.
 Which started making use of "asynchronous event looping for IO bound communications".
 - Threads can be very highly efficient for CPU bound process but threads were not as efficient as CPU when it comes to IO bound process.